The Complete Cold Email Deliverability Guide To Reach Inboxes

-In other words, email deliverability refers to a set of processes that enable placing an email into the inbox of the intended recipient.
+In other words, cold email deliverability refers to a set of processes that enable placing an email into the inbox of the intended recipient.

 Email deliverability is crucial for an email campaign to succeed, and as a salesperson, it requires effort from your end.

-To improve email deliverability, you have to think like those who make it possible to send an email: the ISPs or Internet Service Providers.
+To improve cold email deliverability, you have to think like those who make it possible to send an email: the ISPs or Internet Service Providers.

 You can start by looking at the number of emails sent on a daily basis.
 It is to the tune of 300 billion.
 More than half of those are business emails.
 The number is enormous, but can you believe that around 50% of these emails are spam?
 This means around 100 billion emails struggle to land in the recipient’s inbox.

-To counterattack spam, ISPs ensure that spam emails don’t even hit recipients’ spam folders, leaving alone letting them into the inbox.
+To counterattack cold email spam, ISPs ensure that spam emails don’t even hit recipients’ spam folders, leaving alone letting them into the inbox.
 Thus, ISPs project themselves as saviors of recipients.
 ISPs are strict and penalize spammers or else it will not be easy to handle such large volumes of emails.

-You have to start thinking like an ISP to improve your email deliverability.
+You have to start thinking like an ISP to improve your cold email deliverability.
 ISPs know who you have emailed previously, and they are also aware of your click-through rate.
 If no one opens your mail, your emails will eventually start landing in the spam folder or even worse, not get delivered altogether.

 The crux of the matter is that you want to get your email delivered to your prospect’s inbox as a salesperson or marketer.
 That is the real goal of email deliverability.